Journeybyhenry/gapminder_world/README.md

-# gapminder_world
+# Gapminder World Analysis

 For this project, I'm working on Gapminder World Datasets as a requirement for the Data Analytics Nanodegree program on Udacity.
 The dataset provides data for years ranging from 1800 to 2050 (predictions) in some indicator.
 In this project I will be working with data for 2008 and 2018 only, this giving us a 10 year gap for analysis.

-The indicators for analysis are:
+## Key indicators for analysis:

 Income Variables (independent) - Gross domestic product per person adjusted for differences in purchasing power (Measured in International Dollars)
 Life Expectancy - Measured in Years.